sanakhalid898/Baggage-Delivery-TIme/README.md

 # Baggage-Delivery-TIme
-Project from UW MSBA class, analyzing baggage delivery time for an airline .
+Project from UW MSBA class, analyzing baggage delivery time for an airline.
+This involved cleaning the initial database in Excel and then further analyzing it statistically in Python.